MatErW3lon/TiltSensorForAndroid/README.md

   Detects motion change for a phone in landscape mode Originally designed as a module for another project

+  HOW TO USE:
+  REPLACE WITH FILES FROM YOUR PROJECT

   Author: Muhammad Rowaha